jemin888/WILMIXPROJECTS/README.md

 # WILMIXPROJECTS

-The  Wilmix Projects   is  meant   for   WSIT  Technologies  directions, a  Marketting website  to  buy  and  sell   software .
+The Wilmix Projects is a Marketting website to buy and sell software .
+You can also purchase ebooks tutorial ,etc.

-WILMIXProjects    consists  of

-a)  It  says  the  directions

-b)  A  Marketting  Website  to buy and  sell  software..